apache/hudi/website/docs/quick-start-guide.md

 Hudi also uses this mechanism to support out-of-order data arrival into a table, where records may need to be resolved in a different order than their commit time.
 For e.g using a _created_at_ timestamp field as the precombine field will prevent older versions of a record from overwriting newer ones or being exposed to queries, even if they are written at a later commit time to the table.
 This is one of the key features, that makes Hudi, best suited for dealing with streaming data.

+FIXME-vc: connect this to merge modes, as needed? we should push that as the way forward.. instead of payloads..

 <Tabs
 groupId="programming-language"